 Prescription Stimulants are classified as Schedule II drugs under the Controlled Substances Act because they have a high potential for abuse and addiction.
 Approximately 900,000 Americans abuse prescription Stimulants every month.

 Many people abuse prescription Stimulants to enhance performance rather than to get high.
 In fact, athletes and students have a long history of abusing prescription Stimulants to outperform their peers.

 - Increased concentration

 - Difficulty sleeping

 - Increased pulse and blood pressure

 Stimulants produce an overabundance of dopamine, the pleasure-inducing chemical in the brain.
-After continued abuse of stimulants, the brain no longer produces normal amounts of dopamine, as it has been conditioned to receive it from taking the drug.
+After continued abuse of Stimulants, the brain no longer produces normal amounts of dopamine; it’s been conditioned to receive dopamine from taking the drug.
 When the individual stops taking the medication, they experience withdrawal symptoms.
 This creates physical dependency on the drug and requires the individual to continue using the drug in order to feel normal.
 Over time, this can develop into an addiction.